 2. From Settings

 After subsuming a number of control panel options, the Settings app has become the singular hood for all your Windows settings, including those that help manage networks.
-Here’s how to use it to turn on Network Discovery.
+Here’s how to use it to turn on Network Discovery with it.

 3. Using the Command Prompt